 Property Maintenance Brochure – Download a publication that explains the details of the property maintenance code and how it is enforced.
 This brochure is a courtesy notice.

 Registration for Political Signs– Zoning permit for applicants installing political signage.
 Any person responsible for distributing political signs for display in the Township shall secure one permit for all such signs representing one candidate or issue.
 Political signs may be displayed only during a period of 30 days before and 5 days after an election to which they pertain and not exceed 12 square feet per candidate or cause per zoning lot.

 Sign Permit Application – Zoning permit for applicants installing signage on non-residential structures.
 This application must include a completed application with a sign elevation drawing and a site plan drawn to scale.
 Application fees are paid at the time when the permit process is approved.

-Certificate Of Occupancy - This zoning permit is for new or relocating businesses.
+Certificate Of Zoning Compliance - This zoning permit is for new or relocating businesses or change of use.

 Additional zoning permit forms can be downloaded here.